vanesascode/vanesascode/README.md

 ###

-So, I am currently studying hard many languages and tools in order to be able to build great websites:
+So, I am currently studying hard many languages and tools in order to be able to build great apps:
 ###
 ###